danyvidaletti/danyvidaletti/README.md

 ## About Me

-- 🎓 Software Development Student at Liberties College.
+- 🎓 Software Development Student at Liberties College
 - 💼 Intern at Linkedin EMEA

 ## Skills